palkan/anyway_config/README.md

 We also can load data from [Doppler](https://www.doppler.com/).

 You must set env `DOPPLER_TOKEN`, after this `Doppler loader` will work.
-If you want to enable this feature manual, you can set env `ANYWAY_CONFIG_DISABLE_DOPPLER=true` and append Doppler loader manually if you need
+If you want to enable this feature manually, you can set env `ANYWAY_CONFIG_DISABLE_DOPPLER=true` and append Doppler loader manually if you need

 ```ruby
 Anyway.loaders.append :Doppler, Anyway::Loaders::Doppler